FAQ Page SEO Audit Tool

 What does the FAQ page audit check?

-It checks whether the page covers the right questions, answers them clearly, avoids duplicate intent, supports FAQ schema, and links readers to the pages that actually resolve the next step.
+It checks whether one public FAQ page covers the right questions, answers them clearly, avoids duplicate intent, keeps answers useful as standalone blocks, keeps any FAQ schema aligned with visible content, and links readers to the pages that actually resolve the next step.

 Is this useful for SaaS and ecommerce FAQ pages?